-A healthy, gluten-free strawberry oat bread that’s naturally sweetened with honey and dotted with chocolate chips!
+A healthy, gluten-free strawberry oat bread that's naturally sweetened with honey, gluten-free, made without butter or oil, and dotted with chocolate chips for a delicious breakfast or snack!

 Strawberry season, how I love thee.
 It doesn’t get much better than a perfectly ripe strawberry.
 Particularly fresh from the farm.